Heart-y Valentine party ideas for kids

 Valentine’s Day: Flowers, cards and candy?
 Check, check, check.
-Party ideas?
+Valentine party ideas for kids?
 Ummm.
-If your heart just flat-lined for a moment, allow us to supply some first aid with our fun and kid-friendly Valentine party ideas.
+That’s a bit more tricky.
+If your heart just flat-lined for a moment, allow us to supply some first aid with our fun and kid-friendly Valentine party ideas for kids.
 We’ve got you covered, from games to be played at home or in the classroom to handmade favors to hand out as guests depart.
 So let the love-ly games begin.

 Inspired?
 Create and share by tagging @hallmarkstores.